EPF Registration for Employers: Guide to EPF Employer Login

 2. Employee Welfare: EPF provides financial security to employees post-retirement by creating a savings corpus.
 It also assists them during emergencies through partial withdrawals for specified purposes.

 3. Employer Contribution: Employers must contribute a certain percentage of the employee’s basic salary towards EPF.
-This contribution and the employee’s share accumulate over time and serve as a retirement fund.
+This contribution, along with the employee’s share, accumulates over time and serves as a retirement fund.

 Eligibility Criteria for EPF Registration